 Here is a video of my talk from the recent 70th birthday conference of Peter Sarnak.
 During a talk one always forgets to say certain things, so I realized that my blog could be a good place to give some extra context on points I missed.
 There are three things off the top that I can add before rewatching the talk.
 The first is that I made a typo in one of my collaborator’s name (oops!).
 The second is that I didn’t mention the work of Bost-Charles, whose influence on our work is clear.
 Indeed the \(m = 0\) version of the holonomy theorem (version III) in this talk is a theorem in their monograph.
-The third is that my presentation of known irrationality results for *explicit* zeta values makes sense in the context of framing of my talk, but it’s good to note that the irrationality results of Rivoal, Ball-Rivoal, and Zudilin (for example, at least of of \(\zeta(5), \zeta(7), \zeta(9), \zeta(11)\) is irrational) in a closely related direction are amazing theorems.
+The third is that my presentation of known irrationality results for *explicit* zeta values makes sense in the context of framing of my talk, but it’s good to note that the irrationality results of Rivoal, Ball-Rivoal, and Zudilin (for example, at least (edit: one) of \(\zeta(5), \zeta(7), \zeta(9), \zeta(11)\) is irrational) in a closely related direction are amazing theorems.
 There’s probably more to say, and I might add some extra comments if I watch the video again).

 In fact his [Lindemann’s] proof is based on the proof that \(e\) is transcendental together with the fact that \(e^{i \pi} = -1\).
 Many historians of science regret that Hermite, despite doing most of the hard work, failed to make the final step to prove the result concerning which would have brought him fame outside the world of mathematics.
 This fame was instead heaped on Lindemann but many feel that he was a mathematician clearly inferior to Hermite who, by good luck, stumbled on a famous result.